un-Block/eth-explorers-extension/README.md

 ## 2. ftm-txn-explorers

-Select transaction hash on any page, and easily view it on the most popular Ethereum explorers like Etherscan, Bloxy, Tenderly and Ethtxn.info.
+Select transaction hash on any page, and easily view it on the most popular Fantom explorers like Fantomscan, Tenderly.

 <img src="./.github/ss2.jpg" />